AustinMichaelColeman/melo-gen-ai/README.md

 ## Use of Trademarks

-YouTube Music™ is a trademark of Google Inc. Use of this trademark is subject to [Google Permissions](https://about.google/brand-resource-center/).
+YouTube Music is a trademark of Google Inc. Use of this trademark is subject to [Google Permissions](https://about.google/brand-resource-center/).

 ChatGPT is a trademark of OpenAI.
 Use of this trademark is subject to [OpenAI Brand guidelines](https://openai.com/brand).

 This is an independent personal project available for free use.
-It is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music™.
+It is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music.

 ## Contact